IBTS Greenhouse

 The IBTS (“Integrated Biotectural System") greenhouse is a biotectural, urban development project suited for hot arid deserts.
 It was part of the Egyptian strategy for the afforestation of desert lands from 2011 until spring of 2015, when geopolitical changes like the Islamic State of Iraq and the Levant – Sinai Province in Egypt forced the project to a halt.
 The project begun in spring 2007 as an academic study in urban development and desert greening.
-It was further developed by N. Berdellé and D. Voelker as a private project until 2011.
-Afterwards LivingDesert Group including Prof. Abdel Ghany El Gindy and Dr. Mosaad Kotb from the Central Laboratory for Agricultural Climate in Egypt, Forestry Scientist Hany El-Kateb, Agroecologist Wil van Eijsden and permaculturist Sepp Holzer was created to introduce the finished project in Egypt.
+It was further developed by Nicol-André Berdellé and Daniel Voelker as a private project until 2011.
+Afterwards LivingDesert Group including Prof. Abdel Ghany El Gindy and Dr. Mosaad Kotb from the Central Laboratory for Agricultural Climate in Egypt, Forestry Scientist Hany El Kateb, Agroecologist Wil van Eijsden and permaculturist Sepp Holzer was created to introduce the finished project in Egypt.

 The IBTS Greenhouse, together with the programme for the afforestation of desert lands in Egypt, became part of relocation strategies.
 These play a role in Egypt as urbanization of the Nile Delta is a problem for the agricultural sector and because of infrastructural problems like traffic congestion in Cairo.

 The IBTS features sea-water farming but inside a large greenhouse.
 All of the evaporated water can thus be harvested.
 The generation of liquid water from the atmosphere inside the IBTS requires large amounts of cooling power.
 This is done with the incoming sea-water.
 Thus the cooling requirement and the cooling power are always balanced.

 The IBTS relies on a new quality of systems integration including architectural, technological and natural elements.
 It combines food production and residence, as well as desalination of sea water, or brackish groundwater.
 A CAE demonstration project using real weather-, soil and economic conditions proved feasibility under hyperarid conditions.